Meet Some of our Members…

 Favourite Event: Half Marathon.
 PB – still waiting

-About: I’ve been a club member since it’s formation and have taken an active role – now club chairperson.
+About: I’ve been a club member since it’s formation and have taken an active role – having been treasurer then chairperson over a six year period… but stepped down in March ’19 to have a break from that and concentrate on a bit of running!
 I have made some true friends through the club.
-Running is now a part of my life both socially and for fitness
+Running is now a part of my life both socially and for fitness.

 Occupation: Retired maths teacher (Monmouth Comp).